inkjet/flask-aws-tutorial/README.md

 ## Pipeline Overview
 GitHub Actions Pipeline Overview
 1. Commit to the master branch of a GitHub repository (pull request ideally)
+2. GitHub actions will then create the database or migrate and changes.
-2. GitHub actions will then deploy the repository to Elastic Beanstalk.
+3. GitHub actions will then deploy the repository to Elastic Beanstalk.
 This creates the server environment.
-3. GitHub actions will create the environment variables in the environment.
+   - During the create, it creates the environment variables in the environment.
-4. GitHub actions will re-deploy the repository to correctly start the application using the environment variables.
-5. The Python application will create the database if it does not exist (and create any new tables).
-6. Once the database is created, the application is ready to use via the Elastic Beanstalk endpoint.
+4. Once the database is created, the application is ready to use via the Elastic Beanstalk endpoint.

 ## Database Considerations
 Elastic Beanstalk does have the [option](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.managing.db.html)